Meet Daisy Torres, Community Outreach Assistant

 Lesbian, Gay, Bisexual, Transgender, Queer/Questioning (LGBTQ) Community Liaisons

-The ICPD has several officers assigned as liaisons to the LGBTQ community.
-The Department's goals for having the liaisons is to:
+There are several police officers assigned as liaisons to the LGBTQ community.
+The liaisons focus on the following goals:

 - Foster positive relations between the LGBTQ community and the ICPD by providing a liaison for community members who may be crime victims or have information or issues of concern that the ICPD could assist with.